Adjustment of Status for Family-Based Green Cards: Who Qualifies, What Counts as Entry, and Where Cases Get Stuck

 Real-World AOS Examples

 Example 1: Visa entry plus overstay.
 A person entered on a B-2 visa, remained in the United States, later married a U.S. citizen, and never left.
-The overstay is real, but the admission may still support AOS if no separate inadmissibility issue blocks the case.
-This is the kind of situation where families often panic unnecessarily because they focus on “out of status” instead of the underlying lawful admission.
+The overstay is real, but the person may still be able to adjust status and get a Green Card if no separate inadmissibility issue blocks the case.
+This is the kind of situation where families often panic unnecessarily because they focus on being “out of status."

-Example 3: Old border crossing with minimal questioning.
+Example 2: Old border crossing with minimal questioning.
 A person was a child passenger in a car and remembers being allowed through after the driver spoke to the officer.
-There is no clean I-94, but there may be a wave-through argument if the facts show presentation for inspection and permission to enter.
+There is no clean I-94, but there may be a waive-through argument if the facts show the person presented himself for inspection and was permitted to enter.
 That case lives or dies on detail.

-Example 4: TPS holder who traveled and returned.
-The person originally entered without inspection, later obtained TPS, later traveled on TPS-related authorization, and came back through a port of entry.
+Example 3: TPS holder who traveled and returned.
+The person originally entered without inspection, later obtained TPS, then traveled on TPS-related advance parole, and came back through a port of entry.
 That file needs current, category-specific legal review because the travel event may matter a great deal, but only if the timeline and documents are analyzed correctly.

 Why Examples Matter

 Two applicants can both say, “I overstayed,” or “I came in years ago,” and still have completely different legal outcomes.
-In AOS work, the small factual differences are often the whole case.
+In adjustment of status, the small factual differences are often the whole case.

-Adjustment of Status is often the safer route for eligible family members already in the United States because it avoids the uncertainty and disruption of consular processing abroad.
-But safer does not mean simple.
-The strongest family-based AOS cases are built on disciplined screening: how the applicant entered, whether that entry qualifies as an admission or parole, whether any INA § 245(c) bar applies, whether the visa is current, and whether inadmissibility issues need to be addressed before filing.
+Adjustment of status is often the best route for eligible family members already in the United States because it avoids the uncertainty and disruption of consular processing abroad.
+But best does not necessarily mean simple.
+The strongest family-based AOS cases are built from careful analysis of the situation: how the applicant entered, whether that entry qualifies as an admission or parole, whether any inadmissibility bar applies, whether a visa number is available, and whether inadmissibility issues need to be addressed before filing.

 The good news is that difficult does not always mean impossible.
 A lawful admission may be hiding in old records.
-A parole option may exist.
-A waiver may be available.
-A grandfathering provision may still help.
-But none of that should be guessed at.
-It needs to be screened carefully and strategically.
+A waiver option may exist.
+That's why it is important to carefully and strategically analyze your entire situation and case as a whole.

 The Bottom Line for Families and Practitioners

-Before filing AOS, make sure the legal theory is stronger than the hope.
+Before filing an AOS application, make sure the legal strategy is stronger than just hope.
 Relationship evidence matters.
-Entry evidence matters just as much, and sometimes more.
+Evidence of admission matters just as much.

-Need Help Evaluating an Adjustment of Status Case?
+Need Help Evaluating Your Adjustment of Status Case?

-If you are trying to figure out whether a family member qualifies for Adjustment of Status, whether an entry counts, whether parole may help, or whether consular processing would be risky, it helps to get a real legal review before filing.
-That is especially true in cases involving overstays, Entry Without Inspection, TPS travel, waiver issues, or possible false-claim concerns.
+If you are trying to figure out whether a family member qualifies for adjustment of status, it helps to get a real legal review before filing.
+That is especially true in cases involving overstays and admission issues.

-This page is designed to explain family-based Adjustment of Status in plain English without oversimplifying the law.
-Susan Han is an immigration attorney in Maryland whose practice includes green card matters, family-based petitions, adjustment of status, immigrant visas, and citizenship.
-Susan Han is a member of AILA, admitted to the Maryland Bar and DC Bar, and focused on helping families and individuals navigate U.S. immigration law.
+This page provides a general overview of some issues that regularly impact family-based adjustment of status.
+Susan Han is an immigration lawyer in Maryland whose practice includes Green Card matters, family-based petitions, adjustment of status, immigrant visas, and citizenship.
+Susan Han is a member of AILA, admitted to the Maryland Bar and DC Bar, and focuses on helping families and individuals navigate U.S. immigration law.

-That experience matters because AOS cases often look straightforward from a distance but become highly technical once issues like inspected and admitted or paroled, INA § 245(c) bars, unlawful presence, waivers, TPS travel, or parole in place enter the picture.
+That experience matters because AOS cases often look straightforward from a distance but become highly technical once issues like the ones discussed in this post come into play.
 Even a small factual difference can change the legal path.

 This page is for general educational information only and is not legal advice for any individual case.